wpdevstudent/01-product-card/README.md

 ### What I need help with

-1 I am currently struggling to prevent the content of the Product Card from flowing right horizontally and up vertically when the width of the viewport is increasing from 600px onward.

-2 The "Add to Cart" button must change its background colour in its active state.
+1 The "Add to Cart" button must change its background colour in its active state.
 I ....
 But the result is ...

-3 I wrapped the "Add to Card" button element with the anchor tag.
+2 I wrapped the "Add to Card" button element with the anchor tag.
 This added the underline decoration to the "Add to Card" text.
 I set the .... but it has not had any effect.